 |Scale and clean only||114||$155||–|

 |Pulp extirpation (for painful nerve)||419||$300||Consultation for the pain diagnosis and an x-ray will be required.
 This is not a complete root canal treatment.|

-The fee includes initial consultation to take records, analysis of x-rays, discuss the improvements desired.
+The fee includes a 30 minute initial consultation to take records, analysis of x-rays, discuss the improvements desired.